Seraff/taxus/docs/basics.rst

 Branch/Taxa Selection
 ---------------------

+Selection can be performed simply by clicking on the branch or taxa of the tree.
+Multiple objects can be selected at the same time by clicking and dragging to create a selection box.

 Elements of a tree can be selected in two modes: branch and taxa.

-| In **taxa** selection mode all the selection will be limited to the leaves of the tree.
-| In **branch** selection mode no selection restrictions will be applied.
+Only taxa can be selected while using **taxa** selection mode.
+Use taxa mode to annotate or remove sequences from fasta file.

+Branches and their descendants can be selected in **branch** selection mode.
+Use branch selection mode to reroot the tree, rotate clades, and select descendant branches or taxa.

 To switch between modes, click the corresponding buttons in the toolbar.
 Alternatively, selection modes can be toggled using :menuselection:`Edit --> Toggle Selection Mode`.

 .. image:: _static/img/selection_modes.png
   :scale: 75%

-| Selection can be performed simply by clicking on the branch or taxa of the tree.
-| Multiple objects can be selected at the same time by clicking and dragging to create a selection box.

 .. image:: _static/img/rectangular_selection.png
   :scale: 50%